ftc9899/tournament-sim/DETAILS.md

 Several new TBP methods have been proposed, but it is uncertain which new method is preferable.
 It would be useful to quantify the performance of the current method and the new methods in order to compare them.
 Enter the concept of a simulator.
 Given the match data from a real tournament, a simple simulator can test different TBP methods and report the results.
 Such a simulator is helpful but limited because the absolute quality of any one TBP method cannot be determined.

 Consider a tournament as a transformation of an input ranking of teams to an output ranking of teams.
 For FTC, this transformation includes RP and TBP.
 To assess the quality of the transformation, the input and output ranking must be compared.
-However, the input ranking for a real tournament is largely unknown.
+However, the true input ranking for a real tournament is largely unknown.
 To address this problem, this new simulator creates a set of synthetic teams with known scoring potentials (OPR's) and determines a complete and accurate input ranking of this set of teams by ordering their scoring potentials.
 This simulator also creates a match schedule, simulates the outcomes of those matches, and ranks the teams using a specified TBP method.

 To produce statistically significant results, a sufficiently large number of tournaments must be considered.
 However, data from real tournaments is limited.
 For example, there are only four data points for the 80-team qualifying rounds that happen at a World Championship level, which is not a sufficient amount of data for statistical analysis.
 The simulator solves this problem because it is able to generate large numbers of 80-team tournaments.
 In fact, the simulator can easily generate more tournaments of any size than have taken place in the history of FTC.